neo-project/docs/tutorial/en-us/9-smartContract/Implementation_of_NEP5.md

 >
 > 1. Implementation of each point according to the NEP-5 standard
 >
-> 2. Use your NEP-5 Token on the NEO-Gui
+> 2. Use your NEP-5 Token on the Neo-Gui
 >

 First of all, we define a readably property owner to present the owner of the contract.
 The is the `Owner` and it is a `20` length byte array.